 Contact center intelligent automation can be achieved in several steps.
 The exact number depends on the complexity of the customer service and contact center operations.
 Let’s go through the basic ones.

 Step 1.
 Get rid of the traditional IVR

 Wouldn’t it be much simpler, if a customer would just explain the reason for the call with their own words without the need of pressing any buttons?
 Often people are confused by the complicated structure of the old legacy IVR, that it is actually not very efficient anymore.
-AI voice IVR simply asks the customer, “What can I help you with?” as soon as the customer has reached the contact center.
+Conversational IVR simply asks the customer, “What can I help you with?” as soon as the customer has reached the contact center.